StorMagic SvSAN: A virtual SAN made simple

-This data sheet is broken down into four sections, covering SvSAN’s features, its requirements, hardware and software compatibility and finally support levels.
+This SvSAN data sheet is broken down into four sections, covering SvSAN's features, its requirements, hardware and software compatibility and finally support levels.

 For a greater technical examination of StorMagic SvSAN, including deployment options and use cases, please refer to the SvSAN Technical Overview white paper.

 StorMagic SvSAN has a range of features enabling the storage architect to get the most out of their infrastructure.
-These features are detailed in the table at the end of this document.
+These features are detailed in the table at the bottom of this page.

-All of the features necessary for highly available shared storage are included in an SvSAN license.
-There are also two performance and security-enhancing add-ons available, which are SvSAN’s caching and data encryption features.
+All of the features necessary for highly available shared storage are included in an SvSAN license, including the witness.
+There are also two performance and security-enhancing add-ons available, which are SvSAN's caching and data encryption features.
 Many of these features are covered in more detail within their own white papers.
 View the full range on the StorMagic website.